 Surgical orthodontics, also known as orthognathic surgery, is a type of orthodontic treatment used to correct severe cases.
 Oral and maxillofacial surgery focuses on treating complex craniofacial cases that involve the mouth, jaw, face, and skull.
-If you need surgical orthodontics, your orthodontist will work with an oral and maxillofacial surgeon to ensure that you receive the best care possible.
+If you need surgical orthodontics, Dr Dempsey will work with an oral and maxillofacial surgeon to ensure that you receive the best care possible.

 When might surgical orthodontics be needed?

 The need for surgical orthodontics occurs when the jaws do not line up correctly, and a proper bite cannot be achieved with orthodontic treatment alone.
 In order to pursue orthognathic surgery, the jaws must be done growing.
 Braces will be used to move the teeth into their proper position, and then orthognathic surgery will help properly align the jaws.

 How do I know if I need orthognathic surgery?

 Dr Dempsey can tell you if orthognathic surgery is needed as part of your treatment.
 Depending on the severity of your case and the alignment of your jaw, you may or may not need surgery.

 How does orthognathic surgery work?